Great Barrier Reef Budget Cruise – A True Cairns Icon!

 This Great Barrier Reef Budget Cruise Compass Cruises is Cairns best value reef tour and a true Cairns icon.
-If you’re looking for and a memorable day on Australia’s Great Barrier Reef then our budget cruise has it all!
+If you’re looking for and a memorable day on Australia’s Great Barrier Reef then Great Barrier Reef Budget Cruise has it all!

-We will have you escaping for an unforgettable, un-rushed day enjoying a relaxed leisurely cruise to the Outer Great Barrier Reef.
-Snorkel among beautiful corals and a colorful variety of tropical marine life at one of the natural wonders of the world.
+We will have you escaping for an unforgettable, unrushed day enjoying a relaxed leisurely cruise to the Outer Great Barrier Reef.
+Snorkel among beautiful corals and a colourful variety of tropical marine life at one of the natural wonders of the world.

-Relax on the huge sun deck, see the Great Barrier Reef from the glass bottom boat (optional extra) or take the “Wild Ride” on the famous Compass Boomnet.
+Relax on the huge sun deck, see Australia’s Great Barrier Reef from the glass bottom boat (optional extra) or take the “Wild Ride” on the famous Compass Boomnet.
 Scuba Diving is available as an optional extra for all levels of experience.